dfe-analytical-services/shiny-template/README.md

 ### Merging pull requests

-Only members of the Statistics Development team can merge pull requests.
-Add lauraselby, cjrace and sarahmwong as requested reviewers, and the team will review before merging.
+Only members of the Statistics Statistics Services Unit can merge pull requests.
+Add cjrace and rmbielby as requested reviewers, and the team will review before merging.

 ---